gnss-sdr/geniuss-place/_quick-start/02-requirements.md

 recommended bandwidths), downshifting, filtering, and conversion to the digital domain, plus some standard connection (usually, through USB or Ethernet) to the host computer in charge of the execution of the software-defined receiver, which will be performing all the baseband processing.
-Such computer needs to be powerful enough to sustain the required amount of computational load.
+Such a computer needs to be powerful enough to sustain the required amount of computational load.
 For simple configurations, any modern laptop should work well.